pandel/docker-mediadrop/README.md

     * Configures UWSGI service in socket mode
     * Checks if database is not populated and runs the database scripts and optional databse search tables to the connected mediadtop-mariadb container

 *Note: See [start.sh] (https://github.com/pandel/docker-mediadrop/blob/master/uwsgi/start.sh)*

-2. *mediadrop-nginx* - Based on official docker nginx image with customized. nginx configuration, and self signed certs.
+2. *mediadrop-nginx* - Based on official docker nginx image with customized nginx configuration, and self signed certs.

 *Note: This fork contains a non-flash based file uploader, so everything should be fine regarding self-signed SSL certificates.*

 3. *mediadrop-mariadb* - Based on official docker mariadb image.
 Uses environment variables defined in the docker-compose.yml to setup the mediadrop database.